Pornography addiction: Diagnostic status

 A 2022 book by McKee, Litsou, Byron, and Ingham casts serious doubts upon the model of "porn addiction", suggesting that sexual shame should be blamed, instead of pornography.
-They note that much of the research on the effects of pornography often confuses correlation with causation, and that much pornography research has been normative (i.e. moralistic) instead of descriptive.
+They note that much of the research on the effects of pornography often confuses correlation with causation, and that much pornography research has been normative (i.e., moralistic) instead of descriptive.

+Privara and Bob (2023) admit that pornography addiction is not a recognized diagnosis, they also say that narcissists who watch pornography tend to get a disapproving image of their own body, which would explain the rise in cosmetic surgery (such as labiaplasty).
+They argue that sexual addiction is strongly correlated with narcissism.

 Even scientists who find a problem with excessive pornography consumption state that moderate pornography consumption is healthy.

-According to a 2024 book, "The truth is most sex therapists and educators do not prescribe to the idea of sex addiction."
+According to a 2024 book, "The truth is most sex therapists and educators do not subscribe to the idea of sex addiction."
+A 2026 narrative review discusses methodological issues; its results are speculative.

+Compulsion vs. addiction

+These findings do not mean people are faking a problem if they say they're having trouble with compulsive porn use.
+It means that addiction is the wrong treatment model for the problem.
+And, if compulsive porn use is not an addiction, yet is being handled as such, treatment providers could be harming patients, not helping them.
+A constructive alternative to the addiction model is to focus on sexual compulsivity, Prause suggests.